|

 wanted to know just how much damage a Balrog could do, and what

+the range was on a lightning bolt spell.
 It seemed only a matter time before the first

 game specifically set in Tolkien’s world was published.
 There